carolgrrr/dh-demo/README.md

 	$ sudo apt-get install git

 #### Initialize git
-* if you do not do this you will get the following error: Permission denied (publickey). fatal: Could not read from remote repository.
+If you do not do this you will get the following error:

+	Permission denied (publickey). fatal: Could not read from remote repository.
 Please make sure you have the correct access rights and the repository exists.

 `$ git config --global user.name "Mona Lisa"`